 If you are experiencing pain and stress on the foot you may weaken the posterior tibial tendon, which runs around the inside of the ankle.

-If you have any questions please feel free to contact one of our offices located in North Carolina.
+If you have any questions please feel free to contact our offices located in North Carolina.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Flat Feet

 When it comes to shopping for running shoes, there is no perfect shoe that works for everyone.
 Everyone has a different foot type so just because you’re the same size as someone else, it doesn’t mean their shoe will fit you correctly.
 Higher prices or brand names also don’t guarantee a great shoe either.
 There are certain qualities to look for when shoe shopping though.
 Shoes should be comfortable, especially for long periods of time.
 Knowing your foot type, such as whether you overpronate or have a neutral foot, can help as well.
 A podiatrist can help determine your foot type and can also make recommendations about what shoes to wear.
 A good pair of shoes should provide enough space for your toes, be breathable and comfortable, and support your feet.